College of Agriculture and Natural Resources

 The College’s graduate students are known for high performance and for contributions to their professions in all areas of agriculture.
 All career tracks are designed with the goal of providing graduates with the academic background to compete in the employment market or continue their graduate studies.

 The Tarleton Agriculture Center is central to our opportunities for graduate instruction.
-Agriculture Center facilities include the Southwest Regional Dairy; the Animal and Plant Science Center with six state of the art laboratories, four greenhouses, 42,000 sq. ft. covered animal working area, and a retail merchandizing center (The Purple Tractor); the Equine Center with indoor arena, dedicated laboratory space, and stallion barn; the Meats Laboratory; a beef cattle feedlot; The Agriculture Field Machinery and Fabrication Center with laboratories dedicated to metal fabrication, structures, and small engines, a computer lab, three classrooms, a multi-purpose room, and a spacious and well-equipped kitchen; a confinement swine operation; and an aquaponics/hydroponics center.
+Agriculture Center facilities include the Southwest Regional Dairy; the Animal and Plant Science Center with six state-of-the-art laboratories, four greenhouses, 42,000 sq. ft. covered animal working area, and a retail merchandising center (The Purple Tractor); the Equine Center with indoor arena, dedicated laboratory space, and stallion barn; the Meats Laboratory; a beef cattle feedlot; The Agriculture Field Machinery and Fabrication Center with laboratories dedicated to metal fabrication, structures, and small engines, a computer lab, three classrooms, a multi-purpose room, and a spacious and well-equipped kitchen; a confinement swine operation; and an aquaponics/hydroponics center.
 Livestock includes dairy cattle, beef cattle, horses, sheep, goats, swine, and aquatic species.
 All facilities and other resources at the Tarleton Agriculture Center are available for graduate student use for research opportunities.

 Academic Programs in Agriculture and Natural Resources